MahmoudAhmed184/Tic-Tac-Toe/README.md

 ## Overview

 - This is a simple implementation of the classic Tic Tac Toe game in Java.
-It currently offers two or more players gameplay with board representation and turn management.
-However, the functionality to determine a winner is still under development.
+It currently offers two or more players gameplay with board representation, turn management, and game evaluation.

 ## Features